-The Greater Akron area is home to more than 150 of the Fortune 500 companies.
+The Greater Akron area is home to 21,000 businesses, including Fortune 500 companies.
 As such, we have made Business Law a priority.

 In fact, Akron Law’s expert business law professors provide you with the training needed to skillfully represent corporations or land an exciting job in the business world.
 Our graduates serve as outside legal counsel for businesses and work as in-house counsel for companies both large and small.